Development of Windows Vista: Longhorn "Omega-13" or Milestone 8/9

-Builds 5000 and 5001 (build dates of August 3, 2004 and September 27, 2004, respectively, both leaked on January 23, 2020) are the other Windows Longhorn builds that have Windows XP interfaces.
-References to "Windows XP" in some instances were replaced with "Windows LH" ("LH" stands for "Longhorn"); a modified version of Windows XP's default wallpaper that implements a Texas Longhorn bull (in reference to the project's codename) in a humorous manner as well as the introduction of a highly unstable version of Windows Media Player 10 are also notable in build 5001.
-These hastily made rebrands raised concerns about the authenticity of the build prior to its leak, as well as several forum threads claiming that the images published by the original leaker of the build were false.
+Builds 5000 and 5001 (vbl_core and winmain respectively) (build dates of August 3, 2004 and September 27, 2004, respectively, both leaked on January 23, 2020) are the other Windows Longhorn builds that have used Windows XP interfaces.
+In these builds, references to "Windows XP" in some places (such as Winver) were hastily replaced with "Windows LH" ("LH" stands for "Longhorn").
+In build 5001, a modified version of Windows XP's default wallpaper that implements a Texas Longhorn bull in a humorous manner (in reference to the project's codename) as well as the introduction of a highly unstable version of Windows Media Player 10 are also notable.
+These hastily made rebrands raised concerns about the authenticity of the builds prior to the leak, as well as several forum threads claiming that the images published by the original leaker of the build were false.

-Build 5048 (build date of April 1, 2005) was the official WinHEC 2005 preview build, described as the Longhorn Developer Preview, and made available to WinHEC attendees on April 24, 2005.
-It was the only build from this period that was made available by Microsoft; it was not officially distributed outside of WinHEC, but the build quickly appeared on file-sharing networks.
+Build 5048 (winmain_idx02) (build date of April 1, 2005) was the official WinHEC 2005 preview build, described as the Longhorn Developer Preview, and made available to WinHEC attendees on April 24, 2005.
+It was the only build from this period that was made available by Microsoft; it was not officially distributed outside of WinHEC, however the build quickly appeared on file-sharing networks.
 The Aero visual style made its first appearance in this build, and the Desktop Window Manager was present but disabled and hidden by default.
+It also introduced new SKUs to replace the ones found in Windows XP (build 5048 identifies itself as "Ultimate", a newly introduced SKU that includes all of the features from the consumer, business and enterprise SKUs) as well as an early version of the Windows System Assessment Tool that can only do memory and disk assessments.
+The checked/debug version was leaked in December 2021.

 At the keynote presentation, Bill Gates also announced that many of the WinFX developer APIs that were originally planned exclusively for Longhorn was going to be backported to Windows XP and Server 2003 and that the final user interfaces for Longhorn would not be seen for a while longer.
 Other features such as device-independent resolutions, rasterized icons, virtual folders, and registry virtualization were discussed as well.
-It also introduced Windows System Assessment Tool with very minimal features.
-The debug checked version was leaked in December 2021.